ibm-build-lab/terraform-ibm-cloud-pak/roks/README.md

 ## Clean up

-When you finish using the cluster, you can release the resources executing the following command, it should finish in about _8 minutes_:
+When you finish using the cluster, you can release the resources by executing the following command, it should finish in about _8 minutes_:

 ```bash
 terraform destroy